GOP rep introducing bill to expose China to potential US litigation on coronavirus

 CLASS ACTION SUIT SEEKS TO BILL CHINA FOR CORONAVIRUS FALLOUT: 'WE WANT THE COURT TO MAKE THEM PAY'

+Gooden said that he wouldn't rule out that the coronavirus is a bioweapon, however.

+"I’m not ruling anything out," he told Fox News.
+"The Chinese Communist Party has lost whatever credibility they had in their handling of this outbreak.
+The conclusions on the virus’ origin need to be based on the best science, and we’ll never get that if we rely on their investigations."

-There is, however, a high-security bio-agent lab in Wuhan, and its presence has been noted as an "alternative theory" to simple negligence in a class-action lawsuit seeking to hold China liable for damage the coronavirus has caused to Americans and the U.S. economy.
+There is a high-security bio-agent lab in Wuhan, and its presence has been noted as an "alternative theory" to simple negligence in a class-action lawsuit seeking to hold China liable for damage the coronavirus has caused to Americans and the U.S. economy.
 China adamantly denies such a theory.

 "[The Wuhan Institute of Virology] handles the most dangerous viruses," Jeremy Alters, the chief strategist and non-attorney spokesperson for the Berman Law Group, the class-action firm backing the suit, told Fox News in response to questions about the inclusion of the unsubstantiated bio-weapons theory in its lawsuit.
 "It resides in the epicenter of the outbreak in Wuhan.
 In that lab, they cultivate viruses from exotic animals.
 The wet markets were supposed to be shut down years ago and the Chinese government turned a blind eye to the ongoing operations.
 This is not coincidental."